apache/gravitino/docs/lakehouse-iceberg-catalog.md

 :::info
 The default column position is `LAST` when you add a column.
 If you add a non nullability column, there may be compatibility issue.
-Iceberg just supports update primitive types.
+Iceberg just supports updating primitive types.
 :::

 :::caution